learn-co-curriculum/hs-advanced-software-engineering-snapchat/README.md

 ##Let's Build Snapchat

 You're now snapchat developers.
 It's your job to build out the User class and the Image class.
-You'll want to make sure to setup a SQL database with ActiveRecord, create migrations for your tables, and populate those tables with data using tux.
+You'll want to create migrations for your tables and populate those tables with data using tux.

 ### User class
 Users should: